lkubb/salt-changedetection-formula/docs/README.rst

 ``changedetect.config.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the configuration of the changedetect service and has a dependency on ``changedetect.service.clean`` via include list.
+This state will remove the configuration of the changedetect composition and has a dependency on ``changedetect.service.clean`` via include list.

 ``changedetect.package.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the changedetect package and has a depency on ``changedetect.config.clean`` via include list.
+This state will remove the changedetect composition and has a depency on ``changedetect.config.clean`` via include list.

 Contributing to this repo